rafaqz/Stencils.jl/README.md

 ▀▀▀
 ```

-The third number -- here `8` -- is the calculated length of the Stencil.
+The third number - here `8` - is the calculated length of the Stencil.
 Note
 that no matter what you use for `ndims`, the stencil is still `<: StaticVector`,
 because the potential for missing positions mean we need to collapse the
 dimesnions into one to keep things generic.

-You can also define stencils using the type paraemters directly:
+You can also define stencils using the type parameters directly:

 ```julia
 julia> Moore{1,2}()